marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

   <figcaption>Views from Live Oak Spring Road.</figcaption>
 </figure>

-Turns out that the pigs in the park have been busy digging up the ground under pretty much every single oak tree in the park at some point in time.
+Turns out that the pigs have been busy digging up the ground under pretty much every single oak tree in the park at some point in time.
 The ground under oak trees was very bumpy even in spots that looked good from farther away.
-At last, I found a beautiful place tucked in near a pine for wind protection.
+Finally, I found a beautiful place tucked in near a pine for wind protection.
 It wasn't a full five-star site, but with the views factored in, I'll give it four stars.

 <figure>
   <img src="wagon-road-campsite.jpg" alt="Tent tucked in by a pine with expansive views.">
   <figcaption>Tent tucked in by a pine with expansive views.</figcaption>
 </figure>

 There was a rock outcrop near the campsite where I could sit and cook dinner while I watched the sunset.
 After dinner, I retreated into my tent and under my quilt to read for a while.
-I could hear the wind blowing through the pine needles, but my tent was well protected and didn't flap around.
+I could hear the wind blowing through the pine needles, but my tent was well protected.

 **Day 1 stats: 20 miles, 4,200 ft ascent**

 ## Day 2

 I woke up a bit before six as the sun climbed up over the horizon.
-My tent is very translucent, which makes for magnificent sunrises.
+My tent is translucent, which makes for some magnificent sunrises.

 <figure>
   <img src="sunrise-in-tent.jpg" alt="Sunrise inside the tent.">